 Buying Our Flowers in 2021

-In this time of social distancing, we hope our flowers can brighten your lives with their natural beauty!
-The flowers we sell are locally grown on our family farm with loving care and using sustainable methods.
+We sell bouquets of specialty flowers that are grown on our family farm with loving care and using sustainable methods.
 Currently all sales are through this website in the "shop" section.
 To access the shop you will need to sign up to be on our email list to receive the password.
-Mason jar bouquets of mixed flowers will be available weekly during spring, summer and fall for pick up at a location east of Hagerstown, MD, in the Beaver Creek area.
+Mason jar bouquets of specialty mixed flowers are available during spring, summer and fall for weekly pick up at a location east of Hagerstown, MD, in the Beaver Creek area.
 You may purchase bouquets by the month or by the season.

 What we've been up to: